-The ports of the BC controller accommodates the pipes on P24-P54 models of indoor units.
+The ports of the BC controller accommodates the pipes on P54 model or below of indoor units.
 To connect other types of indoor units, follow the procedure below.

-- 1) To connect P06-P18 models of indoor units use the reducer that is supplied with the BC controller. - 2) To connect the units between the P72 and P96 models of indoor units (or when the total capacity of indoor units is P31 or above), use a junction pipe kit and merge the two nozzles. - 3) To connect multiple indoor units to a port (or to a junction pipe)
+- 1) Be sure to have pipe expansion of indoor unit connecting port by cutting the piping at the cutting point which depends on the indoor unit capacity. - 2) To connect the units between the P72 and P96 models of indoor units (or when the total capacity of indoor units is P31 or above), use a junction pipe kit and merge the two nozzles. - 3) To connect multiple indoor units to a port (or to a junction pipe)

-Maximum total capacity of connected indoor units: P54 or below (in a system with a junction pipe: P96 or below) Maximum number of connectable indoor units: 3 units
+•Maximum total capacity of connected indoor units: P54 or below (in a system with a junction pipe: P96 or below) •Maximum number of connectable indoor units: 3 units

-•Twinning kit: Use CMY-Y102SS-G2 (optional accessory).
+Twinning kit: Use CMY-Y102SS-G2 (optional accessory).